openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Services specifies how individual control plane services are published from
+<p>services specifies how individual control plane services endpoints are published for consumption.
-the hosting cluster of the control plane.</p>
+This requires APIServer;OAuthServer;Konnectivity;Ignition.
-<p>If a given service is not present in this list, it will be exposed publicly
+This field is immutable for all platforms but IBMCloud.
-by default.</p>
+Max is 6 to account for OIDC;OVNSbDb for backward compability though they are no-op.</p>
 </td>
 </tr>
 <tr>